lilyodhuba/lilyodhuba/README.md

 - 👯 I’m looking for PhD opportunities in exoplanet atmospheric modelling, and/or extra-terrestrial atmospheric observations/modelling.
 - 📫 How to reach me: jj22956@bristol.ac.uk
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love playing music and did a Diploma in music performance on the clarinet!
-One of my favourite pieces is Carl Maria von Weber's 1st Clarinet Concerto, especially Movement I: Allegro con fuoco.
+One of my favourite pieces is Carl Maria von Weber's 1st Clarinet Concerto, especially Movement I: Allegro con fuoco (I promise it's actually good and classical music is NOT boring).